cardano-scaling/hydra/docs/docs/how-to/incremental-decommit.md

 </details>

-If you haven't already, open a websocket session using `websocat ws://0.0.0.0:4001` now.
+If you haven't already, open a WebSocket session using `websocat ws://0.0.0.0:4001` now.

-In the message history you will see a `DecommitRequested` message which indicates a decommit is requested.
+In the message history, you will see a `DecommitRequested` message which indicates a decommit is requested.

-After some time, a `DecommitFinalized` can be observed which concludes the decommit process and after which the funds are available on the layer one.
+After some time, a `DecommitFinalized` can be observed, which concludes the decommit process and makes the funds available on layer 1.

-To confirm, you can query the funds of the wallet on the layer one from a `cardano-node`:
+To confirm, you can query the funds of the wallet on layer 1 from a `cardano-node`:

 ```shell
 cardano-cli query utxo \